-Like with any other software from Topaz Labs , the interface is very simple and user friendly.
-It’s to-the-point without much of a fuss.
+Like with any other software from Topaz Labs , the interface is very simple and user-friendly.
+It’s to the point without much of a fuss.
 Even the controls that you’ll see for image processing are minimal but it gets the job done.
-You just get the options to adjust the amount by which you want to reduce JPEG artifacts, and to remove blur.
+You just get the option to adjust the amount by which you want to reduce JPEG artifacts and to remove blur.
 If you want, you can even leave it to auto and let the software run its magic.
 One thing I didn’t like was how the preview refreshed every time I made any adjustments.
 That slowed the process down to some extent.
 I wish there was a dedicated button to refresh the preview once I was done making the adjustments.

 At first, what impressed me was the fact that the raw preview actually came out more detailed and sharper than the JPEG input.
 That’s the software’s AI building on the details that were already there on the original JPEG.